rate-nl/ISO/ISMS.md

   - Manage and monitor security compliance related to development infrastructure.
   - Ensure **SSL certificate renewal** is managed through **automatic renewal or alerts**.
   - Investigate and provide technical remediation for **security incidents** affecting development environments.
+  - Maintain security and availability of hardware and data assets under their ownership.

 ### 4.4.
 Developers